Skip to main content

 ItemDescription

-AppGuard Config FilesConfiguration files required for running AppGuard (appguard, appguard.crt, appguard.mf, appguard106000)
+AppGuard Config FilesConfiguration files required to run AppGuard (appguard, appguard.crt, appguard.mf, appguard106000)

-• Copy the downloaded AppGuardCore.xcframework file into your project.
+1. Copy the downloaded AppGuardCore.framework file into your project.

-• In the [Choose frameworks and libraries to add:] window, click the [Add Other] button at the bottom, then click the [Add Files...] button.
+3. In the [Choose frameworks and libraries to add:] window, click [Add Other], and then choose [Add Files...].

-• In your Xcode project, go to Project > TARGETS:ProjectName > Build Settings > Other Linker Flags and add the -lstdc++ and -lz options.
+• In Xcode, go to Project > TARGETS:ProjectName > Build Settings > Other Linker Flags, and add the options -lstdc++, -lz.

 Applying the AppGuard Config Files

-• Copy the downloaded latest 4 config files (appguard, appguard.crt, appguard.mf, appguard106000) into an internal folder of your project.
+1. Copy the four latest configuration files you downloaded (appguard, appguard.crt, appguard.mf, appguard106000) into your project.

-The AppGuard SDK provides callback functions to deliver data such as AppGuard's operational status and detected event information to the app.
-These callback functions are registered with the AppGuard SDK through the APPGUARD_INIT API.
+AppGuard SDK provides a callback function to relay information about the operational state and detection events of AppGuard to the app.
+This callback function must be registered with the AppGuard SDK through the APPGUARD_INIT API.

 typedef void (*PAPPGUARDAPPCALLBACK)(int type, int code, const char *pData);